Madoshakalaka/yew-interop/README.md

 ## Demo

-The example folder has a demo website built with`yew-interop`, the animation below shows the first two examples.
+The example folder has a demo website built with`yew-interop`, the animation below shows the first two use cases.
 To see a full example of every use case, cd into example and run `trunk serve`.